fluidware/fluidsurveys-docs/chapters/Editor/questionoptions.rst

 	:class: screenshot

 	*Figure 9.1* Setting the constant sum value to be 100

+By default, this option is 0, ie., blank

 This will ensure that the entered values add up to 100.
 To alter the value, click on "Options" in the left hand-side editor, and beside where it states, "Sum", enter the desired value.
 A respondent’s answers for this question will now have to add up to the entered value.
 If the total is more or less, they’ll be presented with an error message.